Ex-Stasi Officer Jailed Over 1974 Berlin Border Killing - UrduPoint

 Ex-Stasi Officer Jailed Over 1974 Berlin Border Killing

-Berlin, (APP - UrduPoint / Pakistan Point News - 14th Oct, 2024) A former East German secret police officer was sentenced to 10 years in jail for shooting dead a Polish man trying to flee to the West 50 years ago, in a landmark ruling Monday.
+Berlin, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2024) A former East German secret police officer was sentenced to 10 years in jail in a landmark ruling on Monday for shooting dead a Polish man trying to flee to the West 50 years ago.

-The decision, almost 35 years after the Berlin Wall fell, marks the first murder conviction for a former Stasi officer for a homicide committed on duty, according to historians.
+The sentence, almost 35 years after the Berlin Wall fell, marks the first time a former Stasi officer has been convicted of a homicide committed on duty, according to historians.

-The Berlin court found ex-Stasi officer Martin Naumann, 80, guilty of murder for killing Czeslaw Kukuczka at close range as he sought to flee through Berlin's Friedrichstrasse border point in 1974.
+The Berlin court found Martin Manfred Naumann, 80, guilty of murder for shooting Czeslaw Kukuczka in the back at close range as he sought to flee through Berlin's Friedrichstrasse border point in 1974.

+The killing was witnessed by a group of West German schoolgirls on their way back from a class trip.
+In the trial held decades on, the women testified in court.

-Judge Bernd Miczajka said the court had no doubt that Naumann was the gunman in the killing that was "carried out mercilessly" at the orders of the Stasi, adding that those who gave the order could no longer be brought to justice.
+Judge Bernd Miczajka said the court had no doubt that Naumann was the gunman who had "mercilessly" carried out the killing at the orders of the Stasi.

-Speaking ahead of the verdict, Daniela Muenkel, the head of the Stasi archives in Berlin, had said a conviction would have "great symbolic significance" in Germany's efforts to atone for the injustices of the communist dictatorship.

-Three West German schoolgirls returning from a class trip witnessed the killing at the crossing, dubbed the "Palace of Tears" for its frequent sad farewells.
+Wearing a blue jacket and red turtleneck, Naumann -- a thin man with a shock of white hair -- fixed his eyes on the judge as the verdict was read out, his hands clasped in front of him.

+East Germany's hated "Staatssicherheit" or Stasi police built a repressive apparatus of surveillance and intimidation, using millions of officers and informants, bugging technology and secret prisons.

 In all, at least 140 people were killed trying to cross the Berlin Wall between 1961 and 1989, and hundreds more died while trying to flee East Germany by other means.